NoRedInk/noredink-ui/.github/pull_request_template.md

 ---

-# :wrench: Adjusting a component
+# :wrench: Modifying a component

 ## Context